 Flexibility

 Due to the cross-linking process, all PEX is less flexible than its parent material, Polyethylene.
 But this trade-off occurs to produce all other benefits.
 Viega PureFlow has a supported bend radius of 5x the outside diameter and an unsupported bend radius of 8x the outside diameter.
-PEX-a limits theirs to 6x, meaning PureFlow can turn tighter, prevent the use of more fittings, and improve pressure loss in the system.
+PEX-a is limited to 6x outside diameter, meaning PureFlow can turn tighter, prevent the use of more fittings, and improve pressure loss in the system.

 What is PEX-a?